themptyone/SCNS-UCCS-Framework/src/UCCS-CORE/UCCS-CORE0000.md

 * TAG: A classification based on the block's functional.
 * SEQUENCE: A hierarchical numeric identifier, often incremented by 10 for spacing.

 The addition of optional dimensional tags at the end of the coordinate to track an information block's lifecycle (...:[SEQUENCE][:VERSION][:STATE]).
-These include a :VERSION tag for tracking revisions and a :STATE tag to denote its lifecycle status (e.g., :DRAFT, :ACTIVE, :PASS).
-For practical project implementation, a simplified format like PROJECT:MODULE:FUNCTION:VERSION:STATE is often used.
+These include a *:VERSION* tag for tracking revisions and a *:STATE* tag to denote its lifecycle status (e.g., :DRAFT, :ACTIVE, :PASS).
+For practical project implementation, a simplified format like ***PROJECT:MODULE:FUNCTION:VERSION:STATE*** is often used.

 This class is the foundation of universal addressability.
 It parses, validates, and manages SCNS coordinates.

 * **Function**: Takes a raw coordinate string (e.g., `$UCCS-CORE:PROTO:ORG:SPEC:N0210$`).
 * **Parsing**: Splits the string into its six components: `domain`, `area`, `component`, `element`, `tag`, and `sequence`.
 * **Validation**: Ensures the coordinate adheres to the SCNS-V4-FORMAT specification, including checking for six parts and a sequence number that starts with 'N' followed by digits.
----

 ## Cross-Reference System (RTAGs)